 7. Educational videos

-The main benefit of annotating educational videos for medical and health care training is the ability to provide students a visual learning experience with instant access to additional information at various stages of the video.
-This example by Altzheimer 's research UK, walks the viewer through dementia using a video from patient's home.
+The main benefit of annotating educational videos for medical and health care training is the ability to provide students a self-paced visual learning experience with instant access to additional information at various stages of the video.
+This example by Alzheimer 's research UK, walks the viewer through dementia using a video from patient's home.
+These sorts of videos can be used at any stage of medical or healthcare career training and from certificate programs all the way to a bachelor’s degree program and beyond.

 8. Virtual trainings for physicians and first responders

-If trainings cannot be arranged in physical locations, medical professionals and students can to certain extent practice patient treatment and communication in virtual trainings.
+If training cannot be arranged in physical locations, medical professionals and students can to some extent practice patient treatment and communication in virtual training.
+The skills learnt in these online courses can then be practised in a physical environment.
+Alternatively, the certification exam can be linked directly from the training materials at the end of the online program or training course.
 In this example, Savonlinna Vocational College tested the use of 360 videos for training first aid responders.
+Here is another great example from Samiedu Vocational College.
+You can read about how they produced their interactive learning material in the full case study.

 9. Health protection and promotion in public health campaigns

-The purpose of public health education is to help groups of people, from family units to large urban communities, by developing educational campaigns and programs to promote healthy habits and environments.
+The purpose of public health education is to help groups of people, from family units to large urban communities, by developing educational campaigns and programs.
+These can be used to promote healthy habits and environments or on a more local level to encourage the public to enroll in blood or organ donation programs or first aid training.
 Images and videos with interactive hotspots and even audio narration are an engaging, scalable and cost-efficient way to educate millions of people on important public health matters.